solita/solita.github.com/_posts/2014-06-30-writing-compact-java.md

 ##... with a dynamic subclass (double brace initialisation)

-If our object is construed infrequently, we could use a dynamic subclass, along with a [double brace initialisation pattern](http://www.ayp-sd.blogspot.fi/2012/12/double-brace-initialization-in-java.html) which is somewhat infamous.
+If our object is constructed infrequently, we could use a dynamic subclass, along with a [double brace initialisation pattern](http://www.ayp-sd.blogspot.fi/2012/12/double-brace-initialization-in-java.html) which is somewhat infamous.
 Beware of any implicit references that would prevent garbage collection of such an object, so mix this with builders or other inner classes only if you understand everything.

 {% highlight java %}
     final int myValue = 1;